juliamp22/MRAC_software_II_ROS_intro/README.md

 # MRAC software II: Introduction to ROS

 This repository contains the structure for MRAC software II course.
 Theory slides can be found in the course google drive folder.
-Dockerized environments can be found in the following repos

 The course consists of the following parts: